-• http://my.clevelandclinic.org/medical\technology\school/courses/default.aspx
+http://my.clevelandclinic.org/medical_technology_school/courses/default.aspx

 BIO 105 Elements of Anatomy and Physiology.
 This introductory-level course concentrates on the basic structure and function of select organ systems in the human body.
 The following organ systems will be addressed in this course: skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic/immune, respiratory and digestive.
-This course is designed for the non-science major and does not satisfy requirements for a major or minor in biology or medical technology.
+This course is designed for the non-science major and does not satisfy requirements for a major or minor in biology or medical laboratory science.
 Enrollment is limited to students with a major in health or physical education.
-A lab fee is charged for the course.
 Two lectures and one lab per week.
 Credit will not be given for both BIO 105 and BIO 210.
 This course is only offered in the Spring Semester.
 4 Semester Hours.